 Even if you haven’t made steak burritos before, you can still master it with this instruction:

-Don’t mistake those egg rolls with spring rolls.
-Despite their pretty similar appearances, egg roll wraps are made of wheat flour, while spring rolls use rice papers.
+Despite their pretty similar appearances, don’t mistake those egg rolls with spring rolls.
+Egg roll wraps are made of wheat flour, while spring rolls use rice papers.
 Even in authentic Asian restaurants, they will separate these two rolls into two different dishes.

 Though pork is a regular choice for egg rolls, I’ll use the leftover steak to fill this time.
 And just like other Asian dishes, the dipping sauce is essential to these rolls.
 There are multiple options for you to pick, like duck sauce, soy sauce, or mustard.